-Centuries-old tapestries to be repaired
+Centuries-old tapestries to be washed

-Centuries-old Hampshire tapestries to be repaired in Belgium
+Centuries-old Hampshire tapestries to be washed in Belgium

-Six 300-year-old tapestries depicting scenes from eastern folklore are to be repaired in Belgium.
+Six 300-year-old tapestries depicting scenes from eastern folklore are to be washed in Belgium as part a three-year conservation project.

 The wool and silk Soho artworks from the National Trust's The Vyne, in Sherborne St John, Hampshire, will go overseas next month.

 They will undergo a process known as "wet cleaning", before returning to the UK for further treatment.
-It is expected to take three years.

 An appeal has been launched to pay for the work, which will cost £382,000.